Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 I work with restaurant owners daily.
 I know they have very little time to spare on another marketing channel.
 Anything new needs to show a return.

-In spite of that, I always tell owners that email marketing is worth it.
+In spite of that, I always tell owners that restaurant email marketing is worth it.
 No question.
 It can transform your business.

 And that’s because it offers three unique advantages that other marketing channels don’t: